 To match you with a DJ, your Account Manager will consider several factors.
-Last week, we looked at your reception style.
-This week we're examining how your dance-party style helps us match you with the right DJ.
+We already looked at your reception style, so now let's talk about how your dance-party style helps us match you with the right DJ.

 3 questions to help find your party style

 In Chicago, the last 3 hours of your wedding are typically all about the dance floor.
 During that time, your DJ is going to play a lot of songs you personally love.
 But unless you're the only one dancing, you're not the only one who needs to love the music.